 - Be sure to close the drain valve. - Fill the spa with water.
-Be sure water level is above skimmer opening to the minimum safe water level label. - Refer to your spas corresponding start-up section with any questions.
+Be sure water level is above skimmer opening to the minimum safe water level label. - Refer to the start-up section for specific instructions.

-CLEAN YOUR FILTER ELEMENT (also reference page 54)
+CLEAN YOUR FILTER ELEMENT (also reference page 44)

 - The filter elements are one of the most important components of your spa.
 Not only are they essential for clean water, but they also extend the life of the spa equipment.
 You filter elements should be cleaned on a regular basis, once a month on average with normal usage.
-With heavy use the filters may need to be cleaned more often. - Turn off the spa before servicing filters.
+With heavy use the filters may need to be cleaned more often.
+Do not soak Eco Pur filters in filter cleaner. - Turn off the spa before servicing filters.
 Never leave to the spa running when removing the filters.
 Debris can be pulled into the plumbing system and cause unwarranted damage. - Remove filter element. - With a garden hose, spray the element under pressure.
 Periodically, the element needs to be soaked in a filter cleaner compound.
-Check with your dealer for details on cleaning and/or filter replacement recommendations. - Replace filter element. - Be sure water level is adequate. - Turn spa on.
+Do not soak Eco Pur filters in filter cleaner.
+Check with your dealer for details on cleaning and/or filter replacement recommendations. - Replace filter element. - Be sure water level is adequate. - Turn spa on. - Only clean the ECO PUR filter element with water, do not use chemical cleaners.